-As a partial consideration for the collaboration, pursuant to a Stock Purchase Agreement dated January 18, 2015, Curis issued to Aurigene approximately 17.1 million shares of its common stock, representing 19.9% of its outstanding common stock immediately prior to the transaction (approximately 16.6% of its outstanding common stock immediately after the transaction).
+As a partial consideration for the collaboration, pursuant to a Stock Purchase Agreement dated January 18, 2015, Curis issued to Aurigene 17.1 million shares of its common stock, representing 19.9% of its outstanding common stock immediately prior to the transaction (approximately 16.6% of its outstanding common stock immediately after the transaction).
 The shares issued to Aurigene are subject to a lock-up agreement until January 18, 2017, with the shares being released from such lock-up in 25% increments on each of July 18, 2015, January 18, 2016, July 18, 2016 and January 18, 2017, subject to acceleration of release of all the shares in connection with a change of control of Curis.
-In connection with the issuance of such shares, Curis and Aurigene entered into a Registration Rights Agreement dated January 18, 2015 which provides for certain registration rights with respect to resales of the shares.
+During the three months ended September 30, 2015, lock-up restrictions were released on 4.275 million shares, representing 25% of the shares which Aurigene received from Curis.
+In connection with the issuance of such shares, Curis and Aurigene entered into a Registration Rights Agreement dated January 18, 2015 which provides for certain registration rights with respect to resale of the shares.

 The fair value of these equity shares on the date of agreement was Rs.1,452 (U.S.\$23.5).
 The upfront consideration received in the form of equity shares is deferred and recognized as revenue over the period in which Aurigene has continuing performance obligations.
 Furthermore, these equity shares are classified as available-for-sale financial instruments and are remeasured at fair value at every reporting date.
-Accordingly, Rs.1,012 and Rs.1,102, representing the gain arising from changes in the fair value of such equity shares, was recorded in Other comprehensive income for the three months ended June 30, 2015 and the year ended March 31, 2015, respectively.
+Accordingly, Rs.730 representing the gain arising from changes in the fair value of such equity shares, was recorded in other comprehensive income as of September 30, 2015.